jvntra/jvntra/README.md

 :large_blue_circle: &nbsp; In my spare time, I learn piano, tend to my plants and animals and learn about ML!

-:large_blue_circle: &nbsp; I have Russian Blue cat, Ghost and an indonesian blue-tongued skink, Formosa ("Fee-Fee").
+:large_blue_circle: &nbsp; I have Russian Blue cat, Ghost and an indonesian blue-tongued skink, Clarice.